Skip to content

 env.publish_event("task-1", TaskEvent(status="finished"))

 The Egress Connectors handle the rest using a Strategy Pattern.
-The connector detects the Python object, automatically extracts the dictionary via .model_dump(), routes it to the correct topic, and applies the designated serializer (JSON by default, or Avro if configured via Confluent/AWS Glue Schema Registries).
+The connector detects the Python object, automatically extracts the dictionary via .model_dump(), routes it to the correct topic or file path, and applies the designated serialization format (JSON, Avro, or Parquet).